Table of Contents

 - Unit: Refers to a single vehicle in the dealership’s inventory.

-- Unwind: To undo a deal and return a vehicle to the dealership, usually because financing fell through.
+- Unwind: To undo a deal and return a vehicle to the dealership.

 - Up: A potential customer who walks onto the lot or into the showroom.

-- Up Bus: A fictional mode of transportation that “delivers” customers to the dealership.
+- Up Bus: A fictional mode of transportation that “delivers” customers.

-- Upsell: To persuade a customer to purchase additional products or services, such as extended warranties or paint protection.
+- Upsell: To persuade a customer to purchase additional products or services.

 - VIN: Vehicle Identification Number – a unique 17-digit code assigned to each vehicle.